akuker/adbuino/QuokkADB.md

  - Rear facing and front facing ADB can be connected to host (Mac) or used to connected to another ADB device
  - Mouse and keyboard readdressing implemented so multiple QuokkADBs, other ADB keyboards, and/or mice can be used
- - Multiple USB keyboards or mice can be attached and will work.
+ - Multiple USB keyboards or mice can be attached and will work

 ## Parity with USB Wombat
  - Context menu for Mac OS 8.1 and above - middle mouse button switches right click mode